 Enterprise-level sales can often feel like navigating through uncharted territory.
 The sales cycle is fraught with competition, pitfalls, and prospects whose motivation is often unknown.
-In addition, enterprise sales cycles include multiple people who are involved in the decision-making process.
+In addition, enterprise sales cycles include multiple people who are involved in the decision-making process and buyer relationship management.

 According to research from Gartner, when you move from selling to one person to selling to a group of two people, purchase likelihood drops to 81 percent.
 By the time you reach the B2B sales average of 5.4 decision makers, purchase likelihood drops to 31 percent.
 That’s a 50 percent drop!

 Wouldn’t it make sense then to have someone on your side – a personal Sales Champion who can help navigate the labyrinth of opinion, prestige, and politics to help your sales teams reach their goals?
 This is where Emissary comes in with a Sales Champion who knows the ins and outs of your account.

 Finding the Right Sales Champion

 Often, once the deal is closed the project can still be in danger, especially if it involves technology.
 This is why understanding the individual motivations of each stakeholder is so important.
 It’s also imperative that the solution is sold individually to each stakeholder.
 This is hard – there’s a reason it’s called complex sales.
 But this is where your Sales Champion can guide you so that every stakeholder, influencer, and decision maker feels the impact of going with your product or service; that their world will change for the better and that your solution is key in reaching the goals and objectives they’re trying to accomplish.